 Do you know of an event or activity in or near Massachusetts that would edify or interest the homeschool community?
 Email Anne Smith at email@example.com we will review it for possible inclusion in the MassHOPE Messenger.

 The MassHOPE Messenger is a biweekly e-newsletter that is sent free to approximately 2500 mailboxes.
 Unfortunately, it is not free to distribute.
 This cost increases each year, and MassHOPE has limited funds.
 Therefore we charge a nominal fee of $10 for unsolicited submissions from individuals, and from most organizations or groups unaffiliated with MassHOPE, who wish to advertise their for-fee services.
 Items will ordinarily run in two consecutive issues.

-To order recordings from the 2017 convention, just click on ORDER FORM for a printable form; or go to MassHOPE.org and click on Convention, and then on Recordings on the ribbon mid-page.
+To order recordings from the 2018 convention, just click on ORDER FORM for a printable form; or go to MassHOPE.org and click on Convention, and then on Recordings on the list on the right.
 For previous years' recordings, go to the bottom of the Convention page.

 MassHOPE publishes a quarterly print newsletter,

-The Voice of HOPE.
+.
 In addition to announcements you might also find in the Messenger, we provide three or four full-length articles on a variety of homeschooling topics.
 If you would like your name added, please send your name and "snail mail" address to firstname.lastname@example.org.

 Did you submit any of the 8,003 Box Tops for Education MassHOPE received during 2017?
 If so, we thank you!
-And if you requested partial 2018 convention credit, you'll soon be saving on your registration fee.
-We just finished tallying everything up, and here are the final numbers:
+And if you requested partial 2018 convention credit, you were able to save on your registration fee.
+We tallied everything up, and here are the final numbers: